ilaiadaya/dance-battle/README.md

 - `POST /api/poses/:danceName` - Save poses for a specific dance
 - `GET /api/dances` - List all available dances
 - `GET /api/poses/:danceName/exists` - Check if poses exist for a dance

+## Railway Deployment

+### 1. Connect to Railway
+- Push your code to GitHub
+- Connect your GitHub repo to Railway
+- Railway will automatically detect the Node.js app

+### 2. Set Environment Variables
+In Railway dashboard, add these environment variables:
+- `DATABASE_URL` - Your PostgreSQL connection string
+- `PORT` - Railway will set this automatically (optional to set manually)
+- `NODE_ENV` - Set to `production` (optional)

+### 3. Deploy
+Railway will automatically:
+- Install dependencies from `package.json`
+- Run `node server.js` (from Procfile)
+- Serve your app on Railway's domain

+### 4. Database Setup
+Make sure your PostgreSQL database is accessible from Railway.
+You can:
+- Use Railway's PostgreSQL service
+- Use an external database (like Neon) - ensure it allows connections from Railway's IPs

 ## Database Schema